 Travels from India

-Muhammad Yunus's speaking fee starts in range: $75,000 and above
+Muhammad Yunus's speaking fee falls within range: $75,000 and above

 Professor Muhammad Yunus was awarded the Nobel Peace Prize in 2006 for his revolutionary work in establishing the Grameen Movement; this movement, based on micro-finance for the rural poor, combines capitalism and social responsibility and has transformed the lives of millions across the world.